okenadam/academic-kickstart/content/project/deep-learning.md

 image = "headers/netheader.jpg"
 caption = ""

-+++

-The computerization of biology in recent decades has fundamentally changed the way knowledge about life can be acquired and applied.
-Technological advances are ever-heightening the predictive ability of biological science, while at the same time inundating our existing workflow channels.
-Wielding an integrative, machine-driven toolset, my goal is to part this sea of data and find sunken material of biological significance.
-In particular, I am interested in the development and advancement of deep learning applications in medical imaging and electron microscopy data analysis.
++++ The applications of machine learning has been rapidly increasing recently.
+My goal is to apply deep learning to the field of structural biology, specifically to the analysis of cryo-EM images.